 4. Improved product quality

-Using industry benchmarks sets a high but achievable standard for your own product.
-Managers know what features should be installed or improved while the product development team is certain about what they should prioritize.
+Using industry benchmarks sets a high but achievable standard for your product.
+Managers know what features should be installed or improved, while the product development team is certain about what they should prioritize.

 5. Boosted procedural efficiency

-Procedural and functional benchmarking, whether internal or external, allows the use of the most effective procedures across the departments.
-Aside from boosting efficiency, procedural uniformity simplifies internal communications and the sharing of knowledge.
+Procedural and functional benchmarking, whether internal or external, allows using the most effective procedures across the departments.
+Aside from boosting efficiency, procedural uniformity simplifies internal communications and knowledge sharing.

 6. Identifying innovations to implement

-Benchmarking gives the opportunity to identify innovative marketing techniques or procedural solutions that boost revenue, cut costs, or otherwise enhance performance.
+Benchmarking allows identifying innovative marketing techniques or procedural solutions that boost revenue, cut costs, or otherwise enhance performance.
 Additionally, you can gain insight into how to adapt solutions from other industries into your own business model to stay ahead of the competition.

 7. Setting realistic objectives

 Setting objectives and measuring performance is crucial for any business to grow.
 However, it is often hard to manage expectations and determine what can realistically be achieved within a time period and with resources at hand.
-Benchmarking helps determine a standard to look at when setting objectives for the next quarter or developing long-term strategies.
+Company benchmarking helps determine a standard for setting objectives for the next quarter or developing long-term strategies.

 Wrapping up